Disability detectives

 All Scout activities should be inclusive and accessible.

-You may want to explore the changes you could make as part of your Community Impact Staged Activity Badge.
+You could do this as part of your Community Impact Staged Activity Badge.

 If people find something they could change about their meeting place, empower them to plan and make the changes themselves, whether they make some better signs or fundraise for a ramp.